 Launch your career in the trades with training to qualify you to become an Automotive Refinishing or Collision Repair Technician.
 You’ll learn about repairing and restoring damaged vehicles; mixing paints and using spray guns to apply primer, base coats and clear coats.
 Earn your level 1 technical training credit and work-based training hours toward your Interprovincial (Red Seal) certification when you register as an apprentice.
 Gain valuable skills through theory and applied learning in NIC’s classroom and shop located in Campbell River and then, thanks to the support of our Industry Partner CSN-Reliable Auto Body, advance your skills in a world-class shop setting in Courtenay.

-Check out an overview of the program with instructor Miles Hemingway or explore our Recruiter-Advisor video.
+Check out an overview of the program with instructor Miles Hemingway.

 The program webpages contain extensive information about curriculum, admission, highlights, costs and schedule.
 Please email your question here if you cannot find what you are looking for on the program page.
 Be sure to note your program of interest in the subject line.
 Alternatively, you can make an appointment to meet with an advisor through the online booking system.